isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 required class and required in the subnet, a class evaluated earlier may take precedence.

-Additional evaluation is also available at the shared network and pool levels.
+Additional evaluation is also available at shared network and pool levels.
 The order in which additional classes are considered is: pool, subnet, and shared network, i.e. in the same order from the way in which ``option-data`` is processed.

-Since Kea version 2.7.4 additional client classes configured without a test expression are unconditionally added, i.e. they are considered to always be evaluated to ``true``.
+Since Kea version 2.7.4 additional classes configured without a test expression are unconditionally added, i.e. they are considered to always be evaluated to ``true``.